 Indirect Tests for Vitamin B12 Deficiency

-Since both tests fail to give complete clarity regarding a deficiency, testing has been developed to measure a large variety of different metabolic products which are connected to vitamin B12, instead of measuring vitamin B12 directly.
+Since both tests fail to give complete clarity, test methods have been developed to measure a large variety of different metabolic products which are connected to B12, instead of the vitamin directly.
 These can give a far clearer indication as to whether a deficiency is present, but they give no quantitive information on vitamin B12 levels as such.
+Such tests measure:

 - Homocysteine in the blood